eQTL-Catalogue/eQTL-Catalogue-resources/tutorials/workflow_execution.md

 ```

 #### Output
 Normalised molecular trait matrices in a format suitable for the qtlmap workflow.
-Note that the `--quant_results_path` needs to be an **absolute path** to the [eQTL-Catalogue/rnaseq] results folder.
-Relative path will not work.

 #### Running the workflow
 ```bash